AdityaDGDB/Excel-Projects/1 Annual Sales Report/README.md

 ## Insight

-1 Women are more likely to buy compared to men(65%)
+1 Women are more likely to buy compared to men(65%).

-2 Maharastra, Karnataka, UP are the top 3 states in terms of Sale
+2 Maharastra, Karnataka, UP are the top 3 states in terms of Sale.

-3 Adult Group (age: 30-49) are max contributing to sales
+3 Adult Group (age: 30-49) are max contributing to sales.

-4 Amazon, Flipkart and Myntra are the best channels
+4 Amazon, Flipkart and Myntra are the best channels.

 ### Action based on insight

-Target  female customers of age (30-49) who lives in Maharastra,Karnataka,UP by giving ad/offer/coupon on Amazon Flipkart and Myntra
+Target  female customers of age (30-49) who lives in Maharastra,Karnataka,UP by giving ad/offer/coupon on Amazon Flipkart and Myntra.